AGU-Data/notebooks-now/_posts/2023-12-07-Notebooks-at-AGU23.md

 Here are the highlights of our progress:
 - The pre-submission group refined and tested the  submission templates.
 Looking good!
-- Curvenote and AGU, along with Wiley and eJournalPress (AGU’s peer review management software vendor), n built nearly all of the infrastructure to support notebook submissions.
+- Curvenote and AGU, along with Wiley and eJournalPress (AGU’s peer review management software vendor), built nearly all of the infrastructure to support notebook submissions.
 Just a few more adjustments to go.
 - Curvenote and AGU built a documentation website for tool specific submission instructions for the AGU template.
 Continue refinement in progress.
 - Curvenote  refined a reading and hosting platform, and engaged with the authors of two previously published notebooks papers, to feature their content as part of a proof-of-concept.
 Goose-bump moment!!
 Without going through the multi-week process of publishing a new paper, we can show how the new computational notebook will look in real life.